Sickle Cell Disease

 Causes of sickle cell disease

 SCD is caused by a gene defect which creates atypical hemoglobin, known as hemoglobin S or sickle hemoglobin.
 Hemoglobin S behaves differently to normal hemoglobin, typically changing the shape of red blood cells from their usual spherical, donut-like shape, into a crescent or sickle-like shape.
-These deformed red blood cells tend to deplete faster than usual, causing anemia, and can block blood vessels, leading to a reduced supply of oxygen to the body’s tissues.

 How is sickle cell disease inherited?